CommunityToolkit/PWAWindowsHelpers/README.md

-# Simple Progressive Web App API
+# Helpers for Progressive Web Apps running on Windows

 Github
 - Download pwa.js from dist folder and add to your project